 \subsection{State of art}

-In the last decade, the problem of global stability for ordinary differential equations, also known as the Markus--Yamabe Conjecture, has been revisited from different approaches, namely, the case of continuous and discontinuos piecewise autonomous vector fields have been considered by J. Llibre $\&$ X. Zhang \cite{Llibre1}, L. Menezes \cite{Llibre2}, and Y.Zhang $\&$ X-S. Yang \cite{ZhangYang}.
-A infinite--dimensional perspective has been studied by H.M.
-Rodrigues \textit{et al.} \cite{Rodrigues}.
-On a nonautonomous dynamical systems context, D. Cheban \cite{Cheban} worked in the framework of cocycles, while \'A. Casta\~neda and G. Robledo \cite{CR} established a version of this problem of global stability in terms of the uniform exponential dichotomy.
+In the last decade, the problem of global stability for ordinary differential equations, also known as the Markus--Yamabe Conjecture, has been revisited from different approaches: i) the case of continuous and discontinuous piecewise autonomous vector fields have been considered by J. Llibre $\&$ X. Zhang \cite{Llibre1}, L. Menezes \cite{Llibre2}, and Y.Zhang $\&$ X-S. Yang \cite{ZhangYang}, ii) an infinite--dimensional perspective has been studied by H.M.
+Rodrigues \textit{et al.} \cite{Rodrigues}, iii) on a nonautonomous context, D. Cheban \cite{Cheban} worked in the framework of cocycles, while \'A. Casta\~neda and G. Robledo \cite{CR} established a version of this problem of global stability in terms of the uniform exponential dichotomy spectrum.

-Recall that the Markus-Yamabe Conjecture is a problem of global asymptotic stability for continuous autonomous dynamical systems on finite dimension, introduced in 1960 by L. Markus and H. Ya\-ma\-be \cite{MY}, which states that if the differential system $\dot{x}=f(x)$, where $f\colon \mathbb{R}^{n}\to \mathbb{R}^{n}$ of class $C^{1}$, $f(0)=0$ and it is a Hurwitz vector field, that is, the eigenvalues of the Jacobian matrix of $f$ have negative real part at any $x\in \mathbb{R}^{n}$, or equivalently $Jf(x)$ is a Hurwitz matrix for any $x$, then the origin is globally uniformly asymptotically stable.
+Let us recall that the Markus-Yamabe Conjecture is a problem of global asymptotic stability for continuous autonomous dynamical systems on finite dimension, introduced in 1960 by L. Markus and H. Ya\-ma\-be \cite{MY}, which states that if the differential system $\dot{x}=f(x)$, where $f\colon \mathbb{R}^{n}\to \mathbb{R}^{n}$ of class $C^{1}$, $f(0)=0$ and it is a Hurwitz vector field, that is, the eigenvalues of the Jacobian matrix of $f$ have negative real part at any $x\in \mathbb{R}^{n}$, or equivalently $Jf(x)$ is a Hurwitz matrix for any $x$, then the origin is globally uniformly asymptotically stable.

 It is known that this global stability problem is true when $ n \leq 2 .$ For details about the proof in the planar case, see R. Fe{\ss}ler in \cite{F}, A.A.
 Glutsyuk in \cite{Glu} and C. Guti\'errez in \cite{Gu}.
-When $ n \geq 3$, the Markus--Yamabe Conjecture is false due to A. Cima \textit{et al.} \cite{CEGMH} found a polynomial vector field that satisfies the hypothesis of the problem, however the differential system associated to this vector field has a solution which escape to infinity.
+When $ n \geq 3$, the conjecture is false due to the work A. Cima \textit{et al.} \cite{CEGMH}, where it has been founded a polynomial vector field satisfying the hypothesis of the problem, however the corresponding differential system has a solution which escape to infinity.